Galacticica/locked-out-hero/README.md

     Password: freakyfastfood
         This is the same password that is used for all school login accounts by default, or it can be set separately

-Jimmy Jo
-Once logged in, select the building you want to gain access to.
+Jimmy John is a male student living in the Ruth dorm.
+This means that if you log in during the hours of 10 AM - 12 AM Once logged in, select the building you want to gain access to.
 Once clicking the call for help button, it will show a screen, and at that point the door would unlock.
 It also logs the usage in our database.